hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

 ```

 ### issueMultiple:
 Issues multiple NFT instances at once.
-A maximum of 10 tokens can be issued by calling this action (there are some caveats however, see [locked tokens](#locked-tokens) above).
+A maximum of 10 tokens can be issued by calling this action (there are some caveats however, see [locked token restrictions](#locked-token-restrictions) above).
 Issuance fees & other issuing behavior is same as for the issue action above.
 * requires active key: yes

 * can be called by: Steem account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question